kaby76/Antlr4Templates/README.md

 ## Available templates

-* `antlr`: a simple console program with a unified Antlr4 grammar.
+* `antlr4`: a simple console program with a unified Antlr4 grammar.
-* `split-antlr`: a simple console program with a split Antlr4 grammar.
+* `antlr4-split`: a simple console program with a split Antlr4 grammar.
 * `antlr4cs`: a simple console program with a unified Antlr4 grammar using the Antlr4cs fork.
-* `split-antlr4cs`: a simple console program with a split Antlr4 grammar using the Antlr4cs fork.
+* `antlr4cs-split`: a simple console program with a split Antlr4 grammar using the Antlr4cs fork.

 ## To uninstall: